apache/beam/playground/load_your_code.md

 **TODO: add example of the name for snippet**

 ### Source 3.
-Add a Tour of Beam unit

-To add a snippet for a Tour of Beam tutorial, you can add it there as a learning unit.
+How to add a Tour of Beam unit
-This also requires a textual learning material that your snippet will accompany.

-Advantages:

-- Anyone can find your snippet in the Tour of Beam tutorial.
-- The CI of the Beam repository guarantees your snippet builds and runs correctly.
-- Output and graph are cached so the viewers of your snippet will not wait when they run it.
+"Tour of Beam" is a separate project that combines learning materials with runnable snippets and allows students to track their learning progress.
+It uses Playground engine, and so its content is added in a similar way.

+A Tour of Beam unit consists of learning materials and an optional runnable snippet.

+#### Adding learning materials

+**TODO**

+#### Adding a snippet

+Tour of Beam snippets are checked and cached the same way as Playground examples.

 Proceed the same way as with [Source 1.
-Playground Examples Catalog](#source-1-add-an-example-to-playground-examples-catalog) except:
+Playground Examples Catalog](#source-1-how-to-add-an-example-to-playground-examples-catalog) except:

 1. Use the directory `/learning/tour-of-beam/learning-content`
 2. Use an empty list for `categories` attribute: `categories: []`